 According to Nieuwenhuizen and Hough (2003), policy-makers worldwide are in agreement that SMEs are becoming increasingly important in terms of wealth creation employment, and the development of innovation.
-Van Vuuren, Pretorius, and Nieman (2005b) assert that there is no better way to provide basis for rapid economic growth increase the number than to of active entrepreneurs in a society.
+Van Vuuren, Pretorius, and Nieman (2005b) assert that there is no better way to provide basis for rapid economic growth to increase the number entrepreneurs in a society.
 Henning (2003) observes that the important role played by the SME sector in economic growth has been acknowledged widely.
-Researchers contend that SMEs are major components of many economics (Besser, Sapp,

-Miller and Gaskill 2003).
+Researchers contend that SMEs are major components of many economics (Besser, Sapp, Miller and Gaskill 2003).
 Consequently, Medeira, Slater, Robertson and Collins, (2003) affirms that most governments, bilateral and multilateral agencies as well as non-governmental organizations worldwide have formulated policies to assist entrepreneurship development.

-Researchers observes that despite the dynamics that led to the rapid growth of the SME sector coupled by numerous efforts by governments to assist the development of SME sector; the sector has proved to be volatile and experiences a high degree of business failure and decline.
-This is supported by Ahwireng (2003) who observes that most SMEs are unable to create long term sustainable employment and may be responsible for the high number of job and wealth losses.
-Though the sector faces many challenges and difficulties, Miller et al., (2003) affirms that the great potential for sector has increased employment creation.
+Researchers observes that despite the dynamics that led to the rapid growth of the SME by numerous sector coupled efforts governments to assist the development of SME sector; the sector has proved to be volatile and experiences a high degree of business failure and decline.
+This is supported by Ahwireng (2003) who observes that most SMEs are unable to create long term sustainable employment and may responsible for the high number of job and wealth losses.
+Though the sector faces many challenges and difficulties, Miller et al., (2003) affirms that the potential for increased sector has great employment creation.
 Thornhill and Amit (2003) while admitting that many SMEs fail, they also affirms that others survive beyond infancy and adolescence and become major success stories, thereby creating wealth for their founders and jobs for the communities around them.

 According to Boron (2004a) and GEM, (2005a), very large number of variables is involved to determine success or failure of firms.
 A study by the Business Times (1997) established that more than six out of ten new businesses fail within the first 18-24 months and identified factors such as lack of planning, improper financing and poor management as the main causes of small business failure.
-Herrington and Wood (2003) in their study of new firms in South Africa noted that lack of education and training had reduced their management capacity and was thus cited them as the main reasons for the low level of entrepreneurial creation and the high failure rate of new ventures.
+Herrington and Wood (2003) in their study of new firms in South Africa noted that lack of education and training had reduced their management capacity and was thus cited them as main reasons for the low level of entrepreneurial creation and the high failure rate of new ventures.

-Benjamin and Rebecca (2009) presented in their research paper on entrepreneurial competencies amongst SMEs that there was high rate of entrepreneurial failure among their respondents despite the provision supports from governments.
+Benjamin and Rebecca (2009) presented in their research on entrepreneurial paper competencies amongst SMEs that there was high rate of entrepreneurial failure among their respondents despite the provision supports from governments.
 They identified entrepreneurial competencies as the missing link to successful entrepreneurship.
-They contend that the entrepreneurial competencies were critical success factors to entrepreneurship and they deserve serious consideration in entrepreneurial endeavour.
+They contend that entrepreneurial competencies were critical success factors to entrepreneurship and they deserve serious consideration in entrepreneurial endeavour.
 A further recent study by Siwan& Jennifer (2010) on entrepreneurial competence demonstrates that the core concept of entrepreneurial competencies, its measurement and its relationship to entrepreneurial performance and sustainability is in need of further research and development in practice.

 Based on the above insights, it was clear that researchers had attempted to identify various factors as well as entrepreneurial competencies that affected SMEs sustainability and growth.
 However, it had not been evidently proven why some SMEs fail whilst others were sustained.
-Having found an existing gap in the area of application of entrepreneurial competencies in practice since no relevant research studies had been conducted on the area, the researcher was able to come with a research topic entitled "Effect of business planning competence practices on sustainability of SMEs in Kenya".
+Having found an existing gap in the area of application of entrepreneurial competencies in practice since no relevant research studies had been conducted on the area, the researcher was able to come with a research topic entitled "Effect Marketing Competence Practices Sustainability of Small and Medium Enterprises in Kenya.